 Many large masses of this ungrouped, Ni-rich (35.3%), troilite-rich, ataxite were found on and within a small hill by Gonclaves da Rosa on the island of São Francisco, Santa Catarina, Brazil.
-The combined weight of the recovered masses was estimated to be at least 7,000 kg, but was probably much higher since a large portion was smelted to extract its unusually high content of nickel (some portions up to 50%).
+The combined weight of the recovered masses was estimated to be at least 7,000 kg, but was probably much higher given that a large portion was smelted to extract its unusually high content of nickel (some portions up to 50%).
 Although the IAB-complex irons are the products of impact-related melting, the anomalously high Ni content in Santa Catharina is more consistent with fractional crystallization within a deep melt pool.

 Although much of this iron has been significantly oxidized by terrestrial weathering, some metallic portions are preserved.
 The presence in Santa Catharina of the phosphide barringerite, a mineral usually unstable in association with metal, attests to a high cooling rate; however, a low cooling rate is considered necessary for the formation of some unique FeNi-metal phases.
 Those FeNi-metal mineral phases present in Santa Catharina include an ordered Fe-deficient tetrataenite (44.6 wt%) associated with a disordered paramagnetic, Fe-rich antitaenite (48.9 wt%), and a disordered Fe-deficient, face-centered cubic phase (6.5 wt%); these phases were identified by synchrotron X-ray diffraction techniques (Scorzelli et al., 2007).
 Based on noble gas data, Santa Catharina has a CRE-age of 140 m.y.